USDJPY Bearish Bias | Action Forex

 What the possible outcomes are

-In our most likely scenario, the USDJPY pair will continue to head lower over the mid-term as the bearish head and shoulders pattern continues to play out on the daily time frame.
+In our most likely scenario, the USDJPY pair will start to full towards the 107.50 price area as the bearish head and shoulders pattern plays out to the downside.

-Alternatively, the USDJPY pair may start to consolidate between the 109.00 and 110.00 levels and then test back towards the yearly high, around the 111.50 resistance area.
+Alternatively, the USDJPY pair will stage one final corrective move higher towards its 200-period moving average on the four-hour time frame, around the 110.30 level.

 Key levels